BloomTech-Labs/safe-mothers-fe/README.md

 ### Front end built using:

-React and Redux
+React

 We chose these frameworks because:

 - Scalability
 - Ease of readability for the next team who builds on to this project
+- Vast selection of libraries to aid in accomplishing our goal
+- React's virtual DOM in ReactJS makes for faster development and better user experience
+- Allows us to specify various configurations and build reusable components

 🚫List the rest of the front end features and libraries in the same format as the framework above.

-#### Front end deployed to `🚫insert service here`
+#### Front end deployed to Heroku

 #### [Back end](https://github.com/Lambda-School-Labs/safe-mothers-be) built using: